liam-ilan/time-dependent-schrodinger-equation/README.md

-# The Math Behind the Impossible
+# Visualizing the Impossible
-Software for generating animations of the time dependent schrödinger equation using the finite difference method in python, as seen in [The Math Behind the Impossible](https://liam-ilan.github.io/time-dependent-schrodinger-equation/).
+Software for generating animations of the time dependent schrödinger equation using the finite difference method in python, as seen in [Visualizing the Impossible](https://liam-ilan.github.io/time-dependent-schrodinger-equation/).

 ![](./readme-demo.gif)